okigan/RobustMVC/Documentation/readme.md

 </tr>
 </table>

 Below is a screen cast using the web server.
-Note the change radius is increased/decreased until specified limits are reacheds.
+Note, the radius is increased/decreased until specified limits are reacheds.
 The limits are enforced by the controller.

 <video autoplay="autoplay" controls="controls">